 The L3 Files contain calibrated scientific data in an easily accessible form.
 There are three basic types of data in the L3 files: Quick-Look, flux-calibrated Rate Data, and calibrated PHA data.
-As with the L2 files, each file contains one UTC day's worth of data.
+As with the L2 files, each file contains one UTC days' worth of data.
 No Diagnostic mode data is present in the L3 files.
 No "multi-hit" data is present in L3 files.
 Only N2-telemetered PHA data is present in L3 files.

-The Level 3 files are meant to be, as much as possible, self-documenting.
+The Level 3 files are meant to be, as much as possible, self-documenting, and correspond to CODMAC Level 3 products.
 All calibration constants, calibration formulas, and physical units should be present in the FITS header in an easily readable format.
 It should be possible, albeit with a lot of work, to reproduce the Level 3 files independently from the Level 2 files using the information in the Level 3 headers.